By Rakiya A,Muhammad

 Gaps Persist

 “The policies are comprehensive on paper.
 They address numerous issues like poverty, infrastructure, and cultural barriers.
-However, the execution presents a significant challenge, as noted by Idris Ali, an education policy expert.
+However, the execution presents a significant challenge, as noted by Idris Ali, an expert in education policy.

 “Often, there is a disconnect between policy and execution.
 Lack of funding, insufficient infrastructure, and bureaucratic hurdles hinder progress.
 Furthermore, large-scale issues such as insecurity often overshadow educational agendas.”